lmccart/SocialHacking/readme.md

 	* Misinterpret/misrepresent (collect too much or curated information, use some of it to tell a fake story)

 * __Discussion due 10/28:__  Each pair will prepare one of the following readings ~5 min presentation, 5 min class discussion leading.
+	* [With friends like these...](http://www.randomhouse.ca/hazlitt/feature/friends-these) - A tour through some of the art inspired by America’s obsession with enemies-within.
 	* [Social dark matter](http://www.ribbonfarm.com/2013/03/22/social-dark-matter-on-seeing-and-being-seen/)
 	* [Quantified self](http://www.huffingtonpost.com/2013/01/28/quantified-spouse-movement_n_2567459.html)
 	* [Steve Mann](http://spectrum.ieee.org/geek-life/profiles/steve-mann-my-augmediated-life)